Best Places To Find a Premium Domain for Sale

 Alongside typical domain registration, GoDaddy also holds auctions for domain names expiring on its platform, and you can bid for them.

 Millions of customers use GoDaddy, so you’ll be in good company if you choose it.
 But, over the years, many people have accused the platform of domain name front-running, which entails registering a domain name after one of its users searches for it for the purpose of flipping it for profit.
-GoDaddy has continued to deny such practice, but the accusation prevails.
+GoDaddy has continued to deny such practice, but the accusation lingers.

 GoDaddy’s domain prices are pretty reasonable, and the platform gives significant discounts to new buyers.